bitcoin-dot-org/Bitcoin.org/en/full-node.md

 easy for you to contribute to the network.
 The easiest way to do this is to start Bitcoin Core daemon when you login to your computer.

-Start File Explorer and go to,
+Start File Explorer and go to:

     C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp